Advertising in the Age of The Social Networks and The ‘Shared Economy’

 This is just a recent example.
 Before the propaganda rationale shifted to the “struggle for freedom and democracy,” our presidents have reminded the American people that the troops were being dispatched to the Middle East to protect the resources that make possible “our way of life”.
 An automobile culture and commodity-based culture such as ours is reliant upon sources of cheap oil.
 And if the cost of that is 100,000 dead Arabs, well so be it.
 In such a scenario the peoples of the Third World will be seen as enemies who are making unreasonable claims on “our” resources.
 The future and the Third World can wait.
 Our commercially dominated cultural discourse reminds us powerfully everyday, we need ours and we need it now.
-In that sense the Middle East is the main card, where Europe, Southeast Asia and South America served as undercards before it (of course, I’m leaving out many of the short-fought battles and invasions).
-As the world runs out of resources, the most powerful military sources will use that might to ensure access.
-Many, like Jhally, have argued that the way out of this collision course is through statist and collective means:
+In that sense the Middle East is the main card, where Europe, Southeast Asia, South America, and of course the massacring of indigenous tribes served as undercards before it.
+As the world runs out of resources, the most powerful state-military sources will use that might to ensure access.

-It is not just collective values that need to be struggled for, but collective values that recognize individual rights and individual creativity.
+It is not just collective values that need to be struggled for, but collective values that recognize individuals and individual creativity.
 The task is not easy.
 It means balancing and integrating different views of the world.
 As Barbara Ehrenreich writes:

 Can we envision a society which values not “collectivity” with its dreary implications of conformity but what I can only think to call conviviality, which could, potentially, be built right into the social infrastructure with opportunities, at all levels for rewarding, democratic participation?
 Can we envision a society that does not dismiss individualism, but truly values individual creative expression including dissidence, debate, nonconformity, artistic experimentation, and in the larger sense, adventure.
 The project remains what it has always been: to replace the consumer culture with a genuinely human culture.